-Second Law of Thermodynamics: Reversible and Irreversible process with examples.
-Conversion of Work into Heat and Heat into Work.
+Second Law of Thermodynamics: Reversible and Irreversible process with examples.Conversion of Work into Heat and Heat into Work.
 Heat Engines.
 Carnot's Cycle, Carnot engine & efficiency.
 Refrigerator & coefficient of performance, 2nd Law of Thermodynamics: Kelvin-Planck and Clausius Statements and their Equivalence.
 Carnot's Theorem.
 Applications of Second Law of Thermodynamics: Thermodynamic Scale of Temperature and its Equivalence to Perfect Gas Scale.
-(10 Lectures)
+(6 Lectures)

 Entropy: Concept of Entropy, Clausius Theorem.
 Clausius Inequality, Second Law of Thermodynamics in terms of Entropy.
 Entropy of a perfect gas.
 Principle of Increase of Entropy.
 Entropy Changes in Reversible and Irreversible processes with examples.
 Entropy of the Universe.
 Entropy Changes in Reversible and Irreversible Processes.
 Principle of Increase of Entropy.
 Temperature-Entropy diagrams for Carnot's Cycle.
 Third Law of Thermodynamics.
 Unattainability of Absolute Zero.
-(7 Lectures)
+(6 Lectures)

-Thermodynamic Potentials: Thermodynamic Potentials: Internal Energy, Enthalpy, Helmholtz Free Energy, Gibb's Free Energy.
+Thermodynamic Potentials: Thermodynamic Potentials: Internal Energy, Enthalpy,Helmholtz Free Energy, Gibb's Free Energy.
 Their Definitions, Properties and Applications.
-Surface Films and Variation of Surface Tension with Temperature.
-Magnetic Work, Cooling due to adiabatic demagnetization, First and second order Phase Transitions with examples, Clausius Clapeyron Equation and Ehrenfest equations
+First and second order Phase Transitions with examples, Clausius Clapeyron Equation and Ehrenfest equations

-Maxwell's Thermodynamic Relations: Derivations and applications of Maxwell's Relations, Maxwell's Relations:(1) Clausius Clapeyron equation, (2) Values of C_D - C_V .
+Maxwell's Thermodynamic Relations: Derivations and applications of Maxwell'sRelations, Maxwell's Relations:(1) Clausius Clapeyron equation, (2) Values of C_D-C_V.

 (3) TdS Equations, (4) Joule-Kelvin coefficient for Ideal and Van der Waal Gases, (5) Energy equations, (6) Change of Temperature during Adiabatic Process.
-(7 Lectures)
+(3 Lectures)